AydanKara/mern-audiophile/README.md

 <h1>Audiophile E-Commerce Platform</h1>
-<p>Audiophile is a cutting-edge e-commerce platform developed as a Single Page Application (SPA) using React.js, dedicated to offering an unparalleled online shopping experience for high-end audio enthusiasts.
-The project utilizes the SoftUni Practice Server, a REST service created for educational purposes, to manage backend operations.</p>
+<p>Audiophile is a cutting-edge e-commerce platform developed as a Single Page Application (SPA) using React.js, dedicated to offering an unparalleled online shopping experience for high-end audio enthusiasts.</p>
 <br>

 <h2>Description</h2>